Hide table of contents

 i'd guess that mirroring behavior causes the one being mirrored to subtly intuit that they are more similar than they really are, leading to feeling more comfortable around that person.

-i think {the net effects we'd observe on how friendships/allyships form in worlds where all EAs try to subtly influence each other} are not good. i imagine it would lead to friendships/allyships being determined more (relative to before) by who's good at applying these (and other) tactics, and so less by the substantive factors which should matter.
+i think {the net effects we'd observe on how friendships/allyships form in worlds where all EAs try to subtly manipulate each other} are not net good. i imagine it would lead to friendships/allyships being determined more (relative to before) by who's good at applying these (and other) tactics, and so less by the substantive factors which should matter.

 also, i think there is possibility for nuance about where the line is between {being kind and trying to create a positive environment} and manipulation. some forms of trying to influence how someone feels seem okay to me, like if someone is sad, and you want to make them feel less sad, (and they know you'll be doing this and that's why they're talking to you). i guess the relevant line to me is whether it's intended to help the person, like in that case, or whether it's intended to influence how they perceive you to gain some sort of advantage from them. the two pieces of advice i quoted seem to be the latter kind.